-Our largest career fair, Seminole Futures brings more than 3,000 students from all disciplines and backgrounds to the Donald L. Tucker Civic Center.
+Our largest career fair, Seminole Futures brings thousands of students from all disciplines and backgrounds to the Donald L. Tucker Civic Center.
 Employers from all industries are invited to attend this event, held in September and January.

-GRADUATE SCHOOL FAIR AND LAW SCHOOL FAIR
+GRADUATE & LAW SCHOOL FAIR